tais/1.13/FILEFORMAT.md

 ## Image data

 ### 16-bit
-In 16-bit files there is image data encoded in 16bppRGB565 format starting after header to the end of file.
+In 16-bit files there is image data encoded in 16bppRGB565 format starting after the 64 byte header to the end of file.

 ### 8-bit
 8-bit files have the following structure